Compressing HTTP contents using Content-Encoding

 Encodings in HTTP

-HTTP 1.1 defines in arrowchapter 3.5. so-called content encodings that should be supported be each browser compliant to this standard.
+HTTP 1.1 defines in chapter 3.5. so-called content encodings that should be supported be each browser compliant to this standard.

 For communication between server and client these encodings have the following meaning: